LorneWhiteway/lfi_project/README.md

 #### HDF5

-Here I put the source code 'one level down' as otherwise there were problems at 'make insall' time.
+Here I put the source code 'one level down' as otherwise there were problems at 'make install' time.

 1. cd /mnt/lustre/tursafs1/home/dp153/dp153/shared/
 2. mkdir hdf5-1.10.7